Antigua has plenty to offer its visitors. The island has an easy-going charm, some of the Caribbean's best beaches and warm, convivial atmosphere.

 Snorkel the reefs of Barbuda

 Take a boat over to Barbuda, Antigua’s little sister.
 Known for its pristine 27 km (17-mile) stretch of pink-tinged sand, it offers complete Caribbean escapism.
-It’s sparsely populated and largely undeveloped, with waters that are perfect for snorkeling and diving amongst the many shipwrecks on the reefs just offshore.
+It’s sparsely populated and largely undeveloped, with waters that are perfect for snorkeling and diving among the many shipwrecks on the reefs just offshore.
 Spend a day exploring the reefs and the beach, or take a tour to the Frigate Bird Sanctuary across the lagoon.

 Explore Fig Tree Drive

-Antigua's most picturesque drive meanders from the low central plain of the island up into the ancient volcanic hills of the Parish of Saint Mary, in the island's southwest quarter.
+Antigua's most picturesque drive meanders from the low central plain of the island up into the ancient volcanic hills of the Parish of Saint Mary, on the island's southwest quarter.
 The road isn’t the smoothest, but it's worth the bumpy ride.
 It passes through an area of lush vegetation and rainforest and rises to the steep farmlands around Fig Tree Hill (figs are what Antiguans call bananas) before descending to the coastline again.
 Along the way are banana, mango, and coconut groves, as well as a number of old sugar mills and pleasant little churches.

 Visit Nelson's Dockyard and English Harbour